The senior-studio alternative to Toptal

 Your management time

 Writing specs, reviewing pull requests, chasing updates, and coordinating handoffs is real work.
-On a marketplace it's unpaid work that lands on you - often the founder or a lead who should be doing higher-value things.
+On a talent network it's unpaid work that lands on you - often the founder or a lead who should be doing higher-value things.

 Quality variance and rework